bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > boundary that is found by the boundary profiler", because that leads to success
 > in about half of the cases explored here.

 We were surprised by this.
-Based on Greenman's work (pldi 22) and the work on reticulated Python, we fully expected shallow types and the statistical profiler to help in the lower half of the lattice.
+Based on Greenman's work (pldi'22) and the work on Reticulated Python, we fully expected shallow types and the statistical profiler to help in the lower half of the lattice.
 We will clarify in the paper.